nikki1016/Traffic/README.md

 3. Type 'localhost/Home.html'  in browser URL to open landing page
 4. Type 'localhost/phpbb3' in browser URL to run Traffic forum
 5. The "Forum" tab (in Home.html) has to be linked to the "index.php" file (in phpbb3).
+6. The Python script can pick data from the forum and tweet incidents to state police.